pagopa/danger-plugin/README.md

     services: "Services",
   },

-  //minimum length of the PR description below which a warning is generated
+  // minimum length of the PR description below which a warning is generated
   minLenPrDescription: 10,

-  //To add a label to the PR containing the name of the project linked to the task on Jira.
+  // To add a label to the PR containing the name of the project linked to the task on Jira.
   updateLabel: true,

-  //To change the title of the PR according to whether the task on Jira is a feat (Story) / fix (Bug) / chore (Sub-task) / epic.
+  // To change the title of the PR according to whether the task on Jira is a feat (Story) / fix (Bug) / chore (Sub-task) / epic.
   updateTitle: false,
 };